 The temple opens from 8:00 am and closes at around 5:00 pm every day.
 However, the museum doesn't open on Mondays.

-Wat Traimit is known to be an operative and active Thai Buddhist temple.
-The administration of this temple commands the visitors to dress up in a humble fashion.
-According to these rules, men are instructed to wear full-length pants along either a short-sleeved or any long-sleeved shirts.
+Wat Traimit is known to be an operative and active Thai temple.
+The administration of this temple commands the visitors to dress up in a respectful manner.
+It means men are instructed to wear full-length pants along either a short-sleeved or any long-sleeved shirts.
 However sleeveless shirts and tank tops are strictly prohibited.
 The administration instructs the women to dress up in knee-length skirts or pants and revealing clothes shall be strictly avoided.